junxit/us-congress-bills-110/bill.md

 - **(4)** by adding at the end the following new subsection:
   > - **(c)** *Financial status of program* The report under this section for each year shall include information regarding the financial status of the national flood insurance program under this title, including a description of the financial status of the National Flood Insurance Fund and current and projected levels of claims, premium receipts, expenses, and borrowing under the program.

 ## § 15.
-Flood insurance outreach grants
+Flood insurance outreach

-Chapter I of the National Flood Insurance Act of 1968 (42 U.S.C.
+- **(a)** *Grants* Chapter I of the National Flood Insurance Act of 1968 (42 U.S.C.
 4011 et seq.), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new section:
   > ## § 1326.
 Grants for outreach to property owners and renters
   >
   > - **(a)** *In General* The Director may, to the extent amounts are made available pursuant to subsection (h), make grants to local governmental agencies responsible for floodplain management activities (including such agencies of Indians tribes, as such term is defined in section 4 of the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
 4103)) in communities that participate in the national flood insurance program under this title, for use by such agencies to carry out outreach activities to encourage and facilitate the purchase of flood insurance protection under this Act by owners and renters of properties in such communities and to promote educational activities that increase awareness of flood risk reduction.
   > - **(b)** *Outreach Activities* Amounts from a grant under this section shall be used only for activities designed to—
   >   - **(1)** identify owners and renters of properties in communities that participate in the national flood insurance program, including owners of residential and commercial properties;
   >   - **(2)** notify such owners and renters when their properties become included in, or when they are excluded from, an area having special flood hazards and the effect of such inclusion or exclusion on the applicability of the mandatory flood insurance purchase requirement under section 102 of the Flood Disaster Protection Act of 1973 (42 U.S.C.
 4012a) to such properties;
   >   - **(3)** educate such owners and renters regarding the flood risk and reduction of this risk in their community, including the continued flood risks to areas that are no longer subject to the flood insurance mandatory purchase requirement;
   >   - **(4)** educate such owners and renters regarding the benefits and costs of maintaining or acquiring flood insurance, including, where applicable, lower-cost preferred risk policies under this title for such properties and the contents of such properties; and
   >   - **(5)** encouraging such owners and renters to maintain or acquire such coverage.
   > - **(c)** *Cost Sharing Requirement*
   >   - **(1)** *In general* In any fiscal year, the Director may not provide a grant under this section to a local governmental agency in an amount exceeding 3 times the amount that the agency certifies, as the Director shall require, that the agency will contribute from non-Federal funds to be used with grant amounts only for carrying out activities described in subsection (b).
   >   - **(2)** *Non-federal funds* For purposes of this subsection, the term “non-Federal funds” includes State or local government agency amounts, in-kind contributions, any salary paid to staff to carry out the eligible activities of the grant recipient, the value of the time and services contributed by volunteers to carry out such services (at a rate determined by the Director), and the value of any donated material or building and the value of any lease on a building.
   > - **(d)** *Administrative Cost Limitation* Notwithstanding subsection (b), the Director may use not more than 5 percent of amounts made available under subsection (g) to cover salaries, expenses, and other administrative costs incurred by the Director in making grants and provide assistance under this section.
   > - **(e)** *Application and Selection*
   >   - **(1)** *In general* The Director shall provide for local governmental agencies described in subsection (a) to submit applications for grants under this section and for competitive selection, based on criteria established by the Director, of agencies submitting such applications to receive such grants.
   >   - **(2)** *Selection considerations* In selecting applications of local government agencies to receive grants under paragraph (1), the Director shall consider—
   >     - **(A)** the existence of a cooperative technical partner agreement between the local governmental agency and the Federal Emergency Management Agency;
   >     - **(B)** the history of flood losses in the relevant area that have occurred to properties, both inside and outside the special flood hazards zones, which are not covered by flood insurance coverage;
   >     - **(C)** the estimated percentage of high-risk properties located in the relevant area that are not covered by flood insurance;
   >     - **(D)** demonstrated success of the local governmental agency in generating voluntary purchase of flood insurance; and
   >     - **(E)** demonstrated technical capacity of the local governmental agency for outreach to individual property owners.
   > - **(f)** *Direct Outreach by FEMA* In each fiscal year that amounts for grants are made available pursuant to subsection (h), the Director may use not more than 50 percent of such amounts to carry out, and to enter into contracts with other entities to carry out, activities described in subsection (b) in areas that the Director determines have the most immediate need for such activities.
   > - **(g)** *Reporting* Each local government agency that receives a grant under this section, and each entity that receives amounts pursuant to subsection (f), shall submit a report to the Director, not later than 12 months after such amounts are first received, which shall include such information as the Director considers appropriate to describe the activities conducted using such amounts and the effect of such activities on the retention or acquisition of flood insurance coverage.
   > - **(h)** *Authorization of Appropriations* There is authorized to be appropriated for grants under this section $50,000,000 for each of fiscal years 2008 through 2012.

+- **(b)** *Report on current efforts* Not later than the expiration of the 60-day period beginning on the date of the enactment of this Act, the Director of the Federal Emergency Management Agency shall submit a report to the Congress identifying and describing the marketing and outreach efforts then currently being undertaken to educate consumers regarding the benefits of obtaining coverage under the national flood insurance program.

 ## § 16.
 Grants for direct funding of mitigation activities for individual repetitive claims properties